 - The NSCH is a national survey, funded and directed by the Health Resources and Services Administration's Maternal and Child Health Bureau (HRSA MCHB) that provides rich data on multiple, intersecting aspects of children's health and well-being including physical and mental health, access to and quality of health care, and the child's family, neighborhood, school, and social context. - Starting in 2016, the NSCH instituted several key changes from prior years of the survey.
-Among these changes, the NSCH consolidated content from two previous surveys (the NSCH and the National Survey of Children with Special Health Care Needs) and began administering the survey via web-based and mail instruments. - From 2016 onward, the NSCH is being fielded annually by the US Census Bureau.
-2019 is the fourth administration of the redesigned NSCH. - Most data collected during the 2019 NSCH will be comparable to data collected in 2016, 2017 and 2018 as the surveys were conducted with the same design and administration.
+Among these changes, the NSCH consolidated content from two previous surveys (the NSCH and the National Survey of Children with Special Health Care Needs) and began administering the survey via web-based and mail instruments. - From 2016 onward, the NSCH is being fielded annually by the United States (U.S.) Census Bureau.
+2020 is the fifth administration of the redesigned NSCH. - Most data collected during the 2020 NSCH will be comparable to data collected from 2016-2019 as the surveys were conducted with the same design and administration.
+NSCH surveys conducted prior to 2016 will not be comparable as the methods and design of the survey changed significantly; therefore, comparison or trend analyses can not be conducted between surveys completed prior to 2016 and those completed starting in 2016 to now.